wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ### What to do tomorrow?
 ~~~

+## 14/02/2019
+### What have I done?
+Fixed many bugs and many improvements for the old version.
+Started working on IAP and it will be available at a reduced price.
+### What to do tomorrow?

+## 11/02/2019 - 13/02/2019
+### What have I done?
+Did some research on Native UI module

 ## 10/02/2019
 ### What have I done?
 Converted AppDelegate to `Swift` and created a bridging header for Swift.